States see coronavirus tension as some start lifting stay-at-home orders, others stay put

 Texas has the country's second-largest economy behind California but like much of the country has seen the crippling effects of prolonged lockdowns due the spread of COVID-19.
 Texas has had the 10th highest number of coronavirus infections in the country and continues to grapple with 25,292 cases.

-Despite this, Abbot said that businesses will be allowed to accommodate customers at 25 percent capacity, but everyone is advised to abide by social distancing rules.
+Despite this, Abbott said businesses will be allowed to accommodate customers at 25 percent capacity, but everyone is advised to abide by social distancing rules.

 Bars, barbershops, hair salons and gyms, however, will remain closed.